Marianne McKenna: Projects and contributions

-McKenna is responsible for the transformation and expansion of The Royal Conservatory into a cultural destination.
-Her work began with the 1990 Master Plan, continued for over a decade with phased and various projects including Ettore Mazzoleni Concert Hall and culminated in 2009 with the TELUS Performance and Learning Centre and the Michael and Sonja Koerner Hall.
+The architecture of concert halls is one of McKenna’s areas of focus.
+McKenna is responsible for the transformation and expansion of The Royal Conservatory into a Toronto cultural destination.
+Her work began with the 1990 Master Plan, continued for over a decade with phased and various projects including Ettore Mazzoleni Concert Hall and culminated with the TELUS Performance and Learning Centre (2008) and Koerner Hall (2009), which has been referred to by media as the “jewel in the crown of Toronto’s cultural renaissance”.
 The design achieved numerous awards, including the Governor General’s Medal in 2012.
 For her outstanding contribution and commitment, Marianne was made an Honorary Fellow of the Royal Conservatory in 2011.

 Reflecting on her work at the Conservatory, McKenna says, "The wonderful part of this project is the opportunity to overlay so many aspects of music, from the teaching and practicing of the students, to the performance of faculty and musicians from across the city and around the world.
 The buildings, both the historic stone fabric and the more contemporary fabric stretched across the site, become a crucible for amazing musical variations."

+McKenna also led the renewal of Orchestra Hall in Minneapolis (2017 Architectural Record, “Good Design is Good Business Award”), the expansion of the Jenny Belzberg Theatre at the Banff Centre for Arts and Creativity in Banff, Alberta, and the multi-phase renovation and expansion of the iconic Massey Hall and Allied Music Centre in Toronto.

+McKenna’s educational projects for science, engineering, business, and liberal arts programs include the Kellogg School of Management at Northwestern University, the Rotman School of Management at the University of Toronto (2014 Governor General’s Medal, Architectural Record "Good Design is Good Business Award"), the Mike and Ophelia Lazaridis Quantum-Nano Centre at the University of Waterloo, the McGill University and Génome Québec Innovation Centre in Montreal, and Le Quartier Concordia, an integrated vertical campus for Concordia University in downtown Montreal.